Vietnam.vn - Nền tảng quảng bá Việt Nam

 Doctor Pham Dinh Thu, Head of the Department of Functional Exploration, Deputy Director of Hung Thinh General Hospital, who directly performed the endoscopy to remove the foreign object, said: The endoscopy to remove the leech was quite difficult because the patient coughed a lot, and the animal continuously moved up and down between the two vocal cords and trachea.

-Leeches live mainly in the area of flowing streams, clinging to stones and pebbles, easily entering the nose, throat, and trachea through oral route.
-If not detected and removed early, it can cause prolonged upper respiratory tract infection, difficulty breathing, respiratory failure affecting life.
+Leeches live mainly in the area of flowing streams, clinging to stones and pebbles, easily entering the nose, throat, and trachea through the oral route.
+If not detected and removed early, they can cause prolonged upper respiratory tract infections, difficulty breathing, respiratory failure, and affect life.

 Doctors recommend that local people should prepare boiled water when working in the fields or forests; they should not drink water from streams in the forest, as it is easy for leeches, ticks and other parasites to enter the body.